Simplified and Traditional Chinese Translation Services

 Written Chinese (for Translation):

-Two forms of written Chinese are widely used.
-One is known as ‘simplified’ and the other as ‘traditional’.
-Simplified Chinese was introduced in mainland China by the Chinese government in 1949 to improve the population’s literacy rate and make complicated characters faster to write (some of which initially included a few dozen strokes).
+People widely use two forms of written Chinese: ‘simplified’ and ‘traditional’.
+The Chinese government introduced Simplified Chinese in the mainland in 1949 to improve the population’s literacy rate and make complicated characters faster to write (some of which initially included a few dozen strokes).
 Chinese people on the mainland started using the modern version of characters, while those outside mainland China continued to use the original traditional script.

-The significant difference between the traditional and the simplified versions of Chinese is that the traditional form includes more complicated characters.
-In contrast, the modern simplified characters are regarded as easier to write.
+The significant difference between the traditional and simplified Chinese versions is that the traditional form includes more complicated characters.
+In contrast, the modern simplified characters are more accessible to write.

 What forms of interpreter services can TJC Global provide?